hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 I've found that often times I need to traverse the type and produce conversions from source to FFI compliant type and vice versa.
-There have been a lot of code duplication and convoluted logic which this PR aims to resolve
+There have been a lot of code duplication and convoluted logic which this PR aims to resolve Added `catch_unwind` to prevent UB when panicking over FFI

 ### Issue